Ever wish that there were simple, fundamental building blocks that could be used to represent your supply chain, no matter its complexity?

 These building blocks can be used to represent any supply chain.
 Why is this helpful?

 - These 10 building blocks are the essential elements of our tailor-made Value Stream Maps for the process industry.
 They provide a means by which planned structural modifications to a supply chain can be represented; communicating the impacts on flow by using a current state map and a future state map.
 When combined with financial data, showing total-cost-to-serve, this provides a more comprehensive view of supply chain improvement proposals.
-Please see our Big Data video for an example of how a Value Stream Map can also be used to monitor and restore the performance of a supply chain.

 - The building blocks provide a skeleton on which the flesh of data can be hung.
 We can choose to introduce data to all the building blocks or we can take a more forensic approach, using data to confirm our perception of how we think the supply chain is operating at a specific area.